-Hong Kong leader aims to ease the housing crunch inflaming protests
+Hong Kong leader forced to abandon address, offers no olive branch

 Major developers, including Henderson Land (0012.HK), New World Development (0017.HK) and Sun Hung Kai Properties (0016.HK), are sitting on “no less than 1,000 hectares” of agricultural land, according to government estimates.

 Lam urged all developers to support the land ordinance.
-No further details were given as to how the process would work and which developers would be involved.

 The Hong Kong stock exchange’s property sub-index rose more than 2% after the measures were announced.

 Before Hong Kong returned from British to Chinese rule in 1997, the colonial administration often deployed the ordinance to take property for public use, offering compensation to landowners.
 But no leader has been able to successfully take back land from private developers since the handover.

-Earlier, pro-democracy lawmakers shouted “five demands, not one less” as they heckled Lam, who faces immense pressure to regain trust and resolve the city’s biggest political crisis in decades, in a disruption that forced the meeting to be adjourned twice.

-“We hope Carrie Lam withdraws and quits.
-She has no governance ability ... she is not suitable to be chief executive.”

-Security was tight ahead of Lam’s third policy address, with riot police and water cannon on standby.

-She was speaking hours after the U.S. House of Representatives passed three pieces of legislation related to the Hong Kong protests, drawing a swift rebuke from Beijing, which accused the lawmakers of “sinister intentions” of undermining stability in the Asian financial hub.
+The U.S. House of Representatives on Tuesday passed three pieces of legislation related to the Hong Kong protests, drawing a swift rebuke from Beijing, which accused the lawmakers of “sinister intentions” of undermining stability in Hong Kong.

 One of the measures, the Hong Kong Human Rights and Democracy Act, would require the U.S. secretary of state to certify every year that Hong Kong retained its autonomy in order to keep receiving the special treatment that has allowed it to be a major financial centre.

-Beijing rejects that accusation and says Western countries, especially the United States and Britain, are stirring up trouble.

-Lam said her government would uphold “one country, two systems” while she warned that Hong Kong’s economy was suffering badly, with the city expected to enter a technical recession in the third quarter.
-The labour market is facing layoff pressure in the short term, she added.
+A Norwegian lawmaker, Guri Melby, tweeted that she had nominated the Hong Kong people for the 2020 Nobel Peace Prize for their stand for freedom of speech and democracy.

 Authorities have arrested more than 2,300 people since June when the unrest escalated, scores of them teenagers, some as young as 12 and the oldest 83.

-Ending her address on a positive note, Lam said the city faced its “most formidable challenge” since 1997, but by restoring law and order, it would “emerge from the storm and embrace the rainbow”.
+Two people have been shot and wounded and thousands injured.

-Reporting By Donny Kwok, Clare Jim, Sarah Wu, Twinnie Siu, James Pomfret and Jessie Pang; Writing by Anne Marie Roantree and Farah Master; Editing by Robert Birsel
+Reporting By Donny Kwok, Clare Jim, Sarah Wu, Twinnie Siu, James Pomfret and Jessie Pang; Writing by Anne Marie Roantree, Farah Master and Michael Perry; Editing by Robert Birsel